PepijnSenders/generator/README.md

-  generate:migration       Generate a new migration. generate:model           Generate a new model. generate:seed            Generate a new seed. generate:ng:controller   Generate a new angular controller. generate:ng:directive    Generate a new angular directive. generate:ng:factory      Generate a new angular factory.
+  generate:migration       Generate a new migration. generate:model           Generate a new model. generate:seed            Generate a new seed. generate:assets          Generate a new assets file. generate:asset           Add asset to GruntFile and assets file. generate:grunt           Generate a new GruntFile. generate:ng:controller   Generate a new angular controller. generate:ng:directive    Generate a new angular directive. generate:ng:factory      Generate a new angular factory.